PIK-ICoNe/RecoveryModel.jl/README.md

 # RecoveryModel.jl
-Recoverz model of ancillary services in a power grid
+Recovery model of ancillary services in a power grid